Jupi007/prestashop-webservice-extra/README.md

 PrestaShop Webservice lib Extra
 ===============================

 PrestaShop Webservice lib Extra is a fully object-oriented way to interact with a Prestashop webservice.
-It is build on top of the official Prestashop Webservice lib and (will) include 100% functionality of the latter.
+It is build on top of the official Prestashop Webservice lib and include 100% functionality of the latter.

 Prerequisites
 =============